osohq/oso/docs/content/any/learn/polar-foundations.md

 ## Logic Programming

 Polar is also a [logic programming language](https://en.wikipedia.org/wiki/Logic_programming).
 This means that it's designed to answer questions about a set of rules.
-You'll see how this works in the *How Polar code executes* section*.*
+You'll see how this works in the *How Polar code executes* section.

 ## Advantages